 All of the CBEs require significant amounts of study.
 The level of detailed knowledge required in order to achieve a pass in these examinations should not to be underestimated.
 It is, therefore, important that you give some thought to when you would wish to sit the assessments.

-To give the best chance of success, you may think about sitting each CBE separately, rather than on the same day and not in conjunction with a written paper.
+To give the best chance of success, you may think about sitting each CBE separately, rather than on the same day.
 You should also try to obtain the study manuals earlier, rather than later.

 The volume of information is significant and you will be required to know it at a micro level.
 However, you should bear in mind that the syllabi have been carefully devised to expose tax students to the accounting, law and ethics you will come across during your careers and it is therefore essential that, to become a qualified tax practitioner, you can demonstrate a full understanding of these areas.